jimfinnis/jcf12/content/teaching/CS123/examples/whatAreObjects/index.md

-Also, it would be very useful for organising our code if we could call a function and pass all the enemy data as single argument, like this:
+Also, it would be very useful for organising our code if we could call a function and pass all the enemy data as single parameter, like this:
 ```java
 updateEnemy(anEnemy);
 ```